MayateDev/TextFileDB/README.md

 code i have set up to test the library.

 # Usage
-The library has a class TextDbSchema that you inherit from and in there you set up your table models with help of different classes.
+The library has a class TextDbSchema that you inherit from and in that class you set up your table models with help of different classes and interfaces.

-To see example of how this works you can look at the demo file DbContext file in the DataLibrary.
+To see example of how this is setup look at the demo DbContext file in the DataLibrary.
 There is also a generic repository and interface to inherit from in the "Repositories" and "Interfaces" folders.

+When you have made your tables and setup the initializing methods for the TextFileDb it will create the files needed, if they dont exist, and update what needs to be updated in the TextDbInfo.tdb file.

 You can then new up a DbContext and get data from your tables with help of extension methods in the TextFileDb library.